Home

 Though this medicine is an effective treatment, advocates argue that we should give recognition to those who originally taught us about it to avoid the appropriation of indigenous knowledge.
 Carolyn Gregoire of Neo Life notes, “Many medicinal plants, as well as Native knowledge, were treated as open-access resources, attainable by whoever was sufficiently charming, clever, or, if need be, cruel.”

-Currently, we do not know the effective date of this bill, if any, because drug decriminalization and classification is a difficult political topic that not all agree on.
-The bill remains up for judiciary review.
-Still, if approved, the California gov will be one step closer to lowering drug scheduling classifications for potentially life-saving drugs.
+If approved, California will be one step closer to lowering drug scheduling classifications for potentially life-saving drugs.
 With less strict classification laws, psychedelic substances like psilocybin can be studied more in-depth as a treatment option, and culturally significant medicines will no longer be treated as illegal.

 References